-2024 Stream Flow Forecast - Conejos River (Section 1 of 11.1.2 of the ARP)
+2024 Stream Flow Forecast - Conejos, Rio Grande, and Alamosa Rivers (Section 1 of 11.1.2 of the ARP)

 There were some differences between the NRCS and the Division Engineer's forecasts as shown in the following table.
 The April - September flow the Subdistrict chose for use in the Response Functions for 2024 is a mix of the Ten Day forecast of 158,600 acre-feet for the Conejos, and the NRCS forecast (projected 50% exceedance) of 56,000 acre-feet for the Los Pinos, and 9,500 acre-feet for the San Antonio.
-This is not an acceptable choice for selecting a forecast to use for the Response Functions.
+This is not an acceptable method for selecting a forecast to use for the Response Functions.
 The Conejos system should be considered as a whole and individual streams should not be selected from different forecast sources.
-If the Subdistrict has a reasonable explanation for making these choices, it should be presented in the ARP.
+If the Subdistrict has a reasonable explanation for using this method, it should be presented in the ARP.